Michael C. McKay

 With FTTN technology, the main communication cabinet – or node – is connected to a fiber optic backbone, providing high-bandwidth connectivity.
 From this node, copper cables are used to extend the network to individual homes and businesses.
 This allows for faster internet speeds compared to traditional copper-based networks, and enables the provision of services such as high-definition streaming, online gaming, and video conferencing.

-READ MORE What is backhauling: A Comprehensive Guide to Network Infrastructure
+READ MORE What is Metro Ethernet?
+A Comprehensive Guide to Metro Ethernet Technology

 FTTN technology also facilitates wireless access through the use of remote access points connected to the main node.
 This enables users to connect to the internet through Wi-Fi or other wireless technologies, providing flexibility and convenience in accessing the network.